 California law makes it a crime to violate a restraining order.18

-Violation of a protective order is usually a misdemeanor as long as the victim wasn’t hurt.
+Violation of a protective order is usually a misdemeanor as long as the victim was not hurt.

 Common defenses to a charge of violating a protective order include taking the position that:

-- The defendant didn’t know about the restraining order;
+- You did not know about the restraining order;

-- The defendant didn’t intentionally violate the order; or
+- You did not intentionally violate the order; or

 Many California domestic violence convictions count as an “aggravated felony” or a “crime involving moral turpitude” (“CIMV”) under U.S. immigration law.